XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/terms.md

 ### Corpse Whipping

 > The act of overkilling a dummy link by a huge amount.
 This is generally the reason why ROF based guns are favored against low link HP enemies.

+### Combat Effectiveness Stacking

+> The process of stacking the useless number<!-- As useless as Aqua --> as high as possible, battle performance be damned.
+>
+> ARSMG = 30-40k, RFHG = 40-50k, MGSG = 100k+ average max CE, including maxed fairies, equips, mods, oaths, and formation bonuses.
+>
+> It's main purpose is for Theater Bosses and being on top of the Friend List.